lillif/multifractals/README.md

 ## Examples

-Notebooks demonstrating how to use `multifractalanalysis.py` for computing structure functions, scaling exponents, and multifractal parameters are contained in the `notebooks/` folder.
+`compute_multifractals.ipynb` contains a notebook demonstrating how to use `multifractalanalysis.py` for computing structure functions, scaling exponents, and multifractal parameters.

 ## Citing